Ashish0253/server/README.md

 # server-

-A server which will be used for api calls, routing and other stuff for all other of my projects.
+A server file which will be used for api calls, routing and other stuff for all other of my projects.